hkeeble/torcs-adaptive/README.md

 Once you've downloaded a copy of the source, run setup.bat to set up a runtime environment and copy all necessary data files for either a release or debug build.
 Afterwards, open up Visual Studio and you will be able to build.

+## Documentation
+TORCS Adaptive uses DoxyGen to generate documentation for the procedural and performance measurement libraries.
+This documentation is maintained within this git repository, and thus you will receive a copy of it with the source.
+In order to view it, open doc/index.html.
+To set up integration with Visual Studio, go to Tools > External Tools... and select View Documentation.
+Change the command to point to the executable of your favourite browser.
+Then go to Tools > View Documentation to open the documentation.

+In order to generate new versions of the documentation yourself, you'll first need to download [DoxyGen] (http://www.stack.nl/~dimitri/doxygen/).
+Afterwards, open up the Visual Studio solution and go to Tools > External Tools... and select Generate Documentation.
+Change the command to point to the executable of
+DoxyGen.
+Then, select Tools > Generate Documentation to generate a new version of the documentation.

 ## Releases
 * [v0.5 Pre-Release](https://github.com/hkeeble/torcs-adaptive/releases/tag/v0.5): This pre-release shows most of the TORCS Adaptive features having been implemented.